 At Mincher Koeman, our family lawyers are exceedingly experienced in assisting clients with finding the simplest and most economical route, whether drafting a separation agreement, or a cohabitation or marriage agreement.
 We have even developed a process that allows clients who are able to work together to draft their own agreement with minimal lawyer intervention until the agreement is complete and ready to be signed.
 This keeps costs down and minimizes outside intervention in situations where it is not necessary.
 We will always advise clients on the most practical, efficient and cost-effective method to resolve their matter, and are always searching for ways to save clients time and money.

 A separation agreement is a contract between two spouses or common-law partners upon the breakdown of a relationship, setting out each party’s rights and obligations.
-It’s a good option when there is little or no conflict between the parties and there is general agreement on the big issues, such as child custody, parenting and access.
+It’s a good option when there is little or no conflict between the parties and there is general agreement on the big issues, such as decision-making responsibility and parenting time (formerly known as custody and access).

 Get legal advice from an experienced family law lawyer before signing a separation agreement.
 This is vital because an improperly drafted separation agreement may be rejected by a court for the following reasons: